-Truck manufacturers will soon be obliged to plug dynamometer emissions data from their engines into the European Commission’s VECTO – Vehicle Energy Consumption Calculation Tool – so their estimated in-service CO2 output is displayed for all the world to see (and also see pp10-12).
+Truck manufacturers will soon be obliged to plug dynamometer emissions data from their engines into the European Commission’s VECTO – Vehicle Energy Consumption Calculation Tool – so their estimated in-service CO2 output is displayed for all the world to see.
 They are painfully aware that a high CO2 figure equates to high fuel consumption, and no haulier wants to buy a thirsty truck.

 They are also conscious that there is no magic formula that will enable them to achieve CO2 reductions running into double figures at a stroke.
 Instead, they are having to knuckle down and achieve single-figure cuts – sometimes measured in fractions of a percentage point – here and there, in the hope that all those minor reductions will add up to an impressive whole.